-- control practices, including the siting and sizing of any temporary sediment basins; - Temporary practices that will be converted to permanent control measures; 0 - including the timing of initial placement and duration that each practice should remain in Implementation schedule for staging temporary erosion and sediment control practices, Ξ - Maintenance schedule to ensure continuous and effective operation of the erosion and sediment control practice; 12 - Name(s) of the receiving water(s); - Delineation of SWPPP implementation responsibilities for each part of the site; - flows, or otherwise limit runoff and the discharge of pollutants from exposed areas of the Description of structural practices designed to divert flows from exposed soils, store site to the degree attainable; and 13. - Any existing data that describes the stormwater runoff at the site.
-9 - concern to either an impaired water identified on the Department's 303(d) list of impaired waters or a Total Maximum Daily Load (TMDL) designated watershed for which pollutants in stormwater have been identified as a source of the impairment.
+- Dimensions, material specifications and installation details for all erosion and sediment control practices, including the siting and sizing of any temporary sediment basins; 6. - Temporary practices that will be converted to permanent control measures; . - including the timing of initial placement and duration that each practice should remain in Implementation schedule for staging temporary erosion and sediment control practices, Ξ - Maintenance schedule to ensure continuous and effective operation of the erosion and sediment control practice; 12 - Name(s) of the receiving water(s); - Delineation of SWPPP implementation responsibilities for each part of the site; - flows, or otherwise limit runoff and the discharge of pollutants from exposed areas of the Description of structural practices designed to divert flows from exposed soils, store site to the degree attainable; and 13. - Any existing data that describes the stormwater runoff at the site. - concern to either an impaired water identified on the Department's 303(d) list of impaired waters or a Total Maximum Daily Load (TMDL) designated watershed for which pollutants in stormwater have been identified as a source of the impairment.
 "B" or "C" below shall also include water quantity and water quality controls (post-construction Land development activities as defined in Section 1 of this Article and meeting Condition "A", Condition A - Stormwater runoff from land development activities discharging a pollutant of stormwater runoff controls) as set forth in Section 2.2.3 below as applicable: